aveliyath/digcre/README.md

 # DIGCRE HS23

-This project was created in in relation to the Digital Creativity Module at HSLU with lecturer Guillaume Massol.
+This project was created in relation to the Digital Creativity Module at HSLU with lecturer Guillaume Massol.

 Context of this project was creating audioreactive visuals.
 For that two parts have been done.
 Firstly audioreactivity with TouchDesigner and Stable Diffusion and secondly with Deforum.